espenabr/tangible-gpt/README.md

 ### Limitations

 - This is just an experiment.
-I have limited understanding of prompt engineering, and prompting the LLM in this rigid ways might impact the results.
-With some luck it might be possible to extend this project to mitigate this
+I have limited understanding of prompt engineering, and this elaborate prompting might impact the quality of the results.
+With some luck it might be possible to extend this project to mitigate it
 - No decent error handling yet
 - As you can't always predict the output from LLMs, desired response formats can never be guaranteed